-From Scientific Literacy to Science Media Literacy and Nature of Science reports involving science (e.g., Ginosar & Tal, 2018; Glynn & Muth, 1994; Jarman & McClune, 2007; Korpan, Bisanz, & Bisanz, 1997; Norris, Phillips & Korpan, 2003; Phillips & Norris, 1999; Reid & Norris, 2016; Zimmerman et al., 2001).
+Science educators are not strangers to exploring how students interpret media reports involving science (e.g. Glynn & Muth, 1994; Jarman & McClune, 2007; Korpan, Bisanz, & Bisanz, 1997; Norris, Phillips & Korpan, 2003; Phillips & Norris, 1999; Reid & Norris, 2016; Zimmerman et al., 2001).
 However, such concerns have generally focused on traditional mass media, such as newspapers, magazines, radio, television and film, and other institutional settings, such as museums and science centers.
-In today's culture, such media - and, more importantly, their role as informed gatekeepers - are threatened.
-They are being displaced by unregulated open access through both the Internet, which bypasses experts and certified authorities, and social media, where misinformation can spread rapidly and widely through existing social networks (Vosoughi, Roy & Aral, 2018).
+In today's culture, such media-and, more important, their role as informed gatekeepers-are threatened.
+They are being displaced by unregulated open access through both the Internet, which bypasses experts and certified authorities, and social media, where misinformation can spread rapidly and widely through existing social networks (Vosoughi, Roy, & Aral, 2018).
 Scientific information received through such media can vary tremendously in quality.
-Journalists, lawyers, historians and others have now documented the effect of bias, spin, and even deliberate deceit-all on a large scale (Allchin, 2012c, 2018; Goldacre 2010; Höttecke, 2017a; Markowitz & Rosner 2005; Michaels, 2008; Mooney 2005; Oreskes & Conway, 2010; McGarity & Wagner, 2008; Rampton & Stauber, 2001; Steindl, Lauerer, & Hanitzsch, 2017).
+Journalists, lawyers, historians, and others have now documented the effect of bias, spin, and even deliberate deceit-all on a large-scale (Allchin, 2012c, 2018; Goldacre, 2010; Höttecke, 2017a; Markowitz & Rosner, 2005; Michaels, 2008; Mooney, 2005; Oreskes & Conway, 2010; McGarity & Wagner, 2008; Rampton & Stauber, 2001; Steindl, Lauerer, & Hanitzsch, 2017).